- Report motorcycle nuisance

 Owners can be prosecuted in addition to riders.

-In addition to meeting construction requirements, off road motorbikes also need the following if they are to be used on a public highway:
+As well as meeting construction requirements, off road motorbikes also need the following if they are to be used on a public road:

 - DVLA registration

 - Fitted with registration plates